Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/Day_1.md

 done
 ```
 TO DO, need to get a real sequence, or change the exercise a little
+Could we use an adapter sequence to check if the adapters need to be trimmed?
+I can't imagine a small string that would represent bacterial contamination, but an adapter sequence would be pretty appropriate and lead right into trimming.

 - Running this using an executable shell script